 According to data from the Federal Emergency Management Agency (FEMA), 2,510 flood events occurred in Louisiana between 1996 and 2019.
 FEMA defines a flood as a “general and temporary condition of partial or complete inundation of two or more acres of normally dry land area or of two or more properties.”

-Louisiana has spent billions of dollars in the last 20 years to rectify damage from hurricanes, yet many residents do not have flood insurance, possibly because they incorrectly assume their home insurance policy will pay for the damages caused by floods.
-This is a common misconception, and it can be a costly one.
-Although flooding is a common natural disaster in Louisiana (and any coastal state), it is specifically not covered by homeowners insurance policies.
+Louisiana has spent billions of dollars in the last 20 years to rectify damage from hurricanes, yet many residents do not have flood insurance, possibly because they incorrectly assume their home insurance policy will pay for the damage caused by floods.
+Although flooding is a common natural disaster in Louisiana, it is specifically not covered by homeowners insurance policies.
 You’ll need a flood insurance policy to cover damage resulting from flooding.
 While you may not be required to carry flood insurance by law, if you have a mortgage in Louisiana, your lender may require it.